HR 6819: Nomenclature

 HR 6819 is the Bright Star Catalogue designation for this star.
 It also has the Henry Draper Catalogue designation HD 167128 and the Hipparcos designation HIP 89605.
 The General Catalogue of Variable stars includes this system as a variable similar to but not properly of the Gamma Cassiopeiae type, with the variable star designation QV Telescopii, indicating that it is the 330th confirmed variable star (excluding stars with Bayer designations) in the constellation Telescopium.

 History of discoveries

 HR 6819 was originally considered a single star but it was noted by astronomers Dachs and Slettebak that its absorption spectrum displays characteristics of both Be and B3III stars.
+It was discovered to be a variable star in 1996, when the Hipparcos data was analysed.
 In 2003, Monika Maintz concluded that the spectrum of HR 6819 contained the signatures of two stars, though there were not enough observations to deduce an orbital period.
 Further observations by Rivinius et al. in 2009 were able to disentangle the spectra of the two stars, and the same team conducted thorough radial velocity measurements in 2019 and proposed the presence of an unseen stellar-mass black hole within the system.
 This triple star hypothesis was challenged in 2020 by Mohammadtaher Safarzadeh, Sivia Toonen, and Abraham Loeb.